 - has been guilty of any improper act or conduct which renders him unfit to remain on the Register; or

-Where the complaint relates to any matter referred to in section (5), (6), (9), (10) or (11), the complaint should
+Where the complaint relates to any matter referred to in (5), (6), (9), (11) or (12) above, the complaint should be supported by a statutory declaration which shall state --

 - the name, address, and occupation of the complainant;